Posted: 11/27/2012 | November 27th, 2012

-Seth Kugel is the current man behind the wildly successful Frugal Traveler column for the New York Times.
-He’s the fourth frugal traveler having taken over from the previous one, Matt Gross.
-Seth and I share similar views on travel and he’s someone whose work I admire greatly.
-Since we are never in New York City at the same time (we did recently have breakfast in Boston.
-Turns out we are both native Bostonians!), I was able to virtually pin him down via e-mail to talk about our mutual love, travel.
+Seth Kugel formerly wrote the successful Frugal Traveler column for the New York Times.
+He was the fourth Frugal Traveler, having taken over from the previous one, Matt Gross.
+Seth and I share similar views on travel, and he’s someone whose work I admire greatly.
+Since we are never in New York City at the same time (we did recently have breakfast in Boston — turns out we are both native Bostonians!), I was able to virtually pin him down via email to talk about our mutual love: travel.

 For people who don’t know you, tell us about your job.
 What do you do exactly?

 Essentially, I travel around on a very tight budget and then write a weekly column about my trips (and occasional other travel topics) for the New York Times.
 It appears every Tuesday afternoon on nytimes.com/travel and sometimes in print on Sundays.
 Lucky for me, my trips are fully (if frugally) funded by the Times, making me one of a very, very few full-time travel writers who don’t accept junkets, press discounts, corporate sponsorships, and the like, meaning I can remain anonymous in my travels and experience the world like any of my readers might.
 That’s great, although it can be a drag to have to lie all the time to people I meet.
 I wish I could say I spin tales of being a Hollywood stuntman or a Nobel Prize–winning physicist or distant heir to the British throne, but usually I just say I’m an English teacher.

 How do you go about planning your trips?
 Do you have a process you use?